 For example, if a plaintiff offers to settle a case for $100,000, and the defendant rejects it, but the jury awards the plaintiff $150,000, the defendant may be required to cover the plaintiff’s attorney fees, in addition to the $150,000 judgment.

-Can Proposals for Settlement Speed Up Resolution?
+Can a Proposal for Settlement Speed Up Case Resolution?

 A well-timed and well-formulated Proposal for Settlement can indeed help speed up the resolution of a case, especially when both parties are concerned about the financial implications of going to trial.
 By forcing the defendant to make a decision on the settlement offer, it can push negotiations in a way that may avoid the delays and uncertainties of a court trial.